 Tiger and Firefox come to the party!

-Hey, kids, it’s Saint Paddy’s day, so why not throw a mad-cap Irish party!
-Get out your top hats and Irish bowlers, invite Tiger and Firefox to join us, and set the table.
+“It’s Saint Paddy’s day tomorrow,” says Vinny, “Let’s throw an Irish tea party!
+Get out your top hats and Irish bowlers, invite Tiger and Firefox, and set the table.

 “But what should we serve?” ask Will and Isla.

-“How about a tea party?”
-I say right back.
+“How about tea?”
+Vinny offers.
 “In Ireland people drink more tea than any other beverage.
 The only drink that comes close to tea there is Guinness, a stout Irish beer that is totally not on for kids!”

-“That’s where you’re wrong,” I say right back.
+“That’s where you’re wrong,” Vinny says right back.
 “Check out the power of the leaf!”

-I have no problem with this idea.
-Tea is a wonderful drink for good health.
+Vinny knew that tea is a wonderful drink for good health.
 It’s enjoying lots of praise these days as a super-food.
-It keeps you well-watered without adding too much of the demon sugar to your diet.
+Tea keeps you well-watered without adding too much of the demon Sugar to your diet.
 Its nutrients keep the heart pumping and your brain sharp.
-And it doesn’t take much of a guru to see that teas are way ahead of colas for controlling your weight.
-Even diet colas can’t compare, as recent studies are showing that artificial sweeteners are adding to the sugar problem, not curing it.
+And it doesn’t take much of a guru to see that teas are way ahead of colas for controlling weight.
+Even diet colas can’t compare, as recent studies are showing that artificial sweeteners in colas are adding to the sugar problem, not curing it.

-“There are lots of caffeine-free teas around that kids at a tea party could have,” I say.
+“There are lots of caffeine-free teas that kids could have,” I say.
 “Herbal teas with a little spoonful of honey or maple syrup and a splash of low-fat milk would be good.
 I’m thinking Roibus, a red bush tea from South Africa, or mint tea, or rose hip tea, or even decaf green tea.
 Any tea will do for kids as long as it’s caffeine-free.”

 “I’d like to have raspberry smoothy tea,” says Isla.